AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

 The network, fed with all the possible _(input, output)_ values for the $"xor"$ function, repeatedly for $1000$ epochs, first executes a _forward pass_, which for each layer from first to last, computes an output by doing the sum of its inputs multiplied by its weights plus its biases.
 Since the output has a linear relationship to the input, which may not represent how the reality works, we pass it through a non-linear _activation function_, $tanh(x)$ in our case.
-Then it calculates the _loss_ of the activated prediction relative to the true value, using a _Mean Squared Errors (MSE)_ _loss function_, which is a common loss function helping to converge towards both a low variance and bias model.
+Then it calculates the _loss_ of the activated prediction relative to the true value, using a _Mean Squared Errors (MSE)_ _loss function_, which is a common loss function @mit-intro helping to converge towards both a low variance and bias model.

-Then, in order to converge towards a local minimum of the loss function, it executes a _backward pass_ using the _Stochastic Gradient Descent (SGD)_ algorithm.
+Then, in order to converge towards a local minimum of the loss function, it executes a _backward pass_ using the _Stochastic Gradient Descent (SGD)_ algorithm @mit-intro.
 This algorithm computes for each layer from last to first the gradient of the loss function with respect to each _learnable parameter_ (e.g. weights and biases), and updates the parameters in the opposite direction of the gradient, multiplied by a _learning rate_ hyperparameter.
 It then passes the gradient of its input (e.g. the previous layer's output) with respect to the loss function, so that the previous layers can repeat the same process for themselves.
 This step is called _backpropagation_.

 After the last epoch, hopefully, the loss converged to a local minimum and predictions start looking quite good.